neildavis/mgpr-pi/README.md

 I do not claim to be an expert in Linux/Raspberry Pi OS.
 This works for me, but I am unable to test this script with every combination of hardware & software environment.
 It's possible that I have made an error that will cause unrecoverable damage to your Pi system image and leave it 'bricked'.
-I will not be held responsible for any loss resulting in the use of this script, as per the conditions contained in the [LICENSE](LICENSE).
+I will not be held responsible for any loss resulting from the use of this script, as per the conditions contained in the [LICENSE](LICENSE).
 I encourage you to read and understand the script contents prior to running it.

 I **do not** recommend you use this script if you have valuable data on your Pi and/or the Pi is already in use for